seungjeh39/Iter-Adventure/README.md

 # Iter-Adventure
-A web application created in a team of 5 using Agile methodology
+A web application created in a team of four using Agile methodology